 It was on Facebook, too, that I first found out that my ‘best friends’ had gone on not one, but two different holidays without me.
 The first of which they went down south to celebrate surviving the first year of university.
 Yes, I was no longer friends with C*, we had each other blocked on Facebook, but still, I felt that the way I found out about this trip was not one of the best – especially given that I was in a very, very dark place.
 One of my other friends messaged me to ask if I was having a good time down south (assuming I was with the other girls).
 I was surprised and went on Facebook to have a look at what she was talking about, and that’s when I saw it.
 They could have told me what they were doing, even told me that they would have liked me there though C* didn’t want me there, they could have just let me know they were going away just the three of them.
 But they didn’t and I was left to find out via social media.
 This has happened 3 times now, and it’s now at the stage where I really don’t bother anymore – I don’t even bother inviting them out to get togethers sometimes…

-However, I will admit that one of the girls E*, to this day, I will forever count as my best friend.
-We might only see each other a few times a year, but she is the one friend who has stuck up for me no matter what and taken my side over her other best friend who she has known for years.
+However, I will admit that one of the girls E*, to this day, I will forever count as one of my greatest friends.
+We might only see each other a few times a year, but she is the one friend who has stuck up for me no matter what and taken my side over her best friend who she has known for years.
 She is the kindest person ever.
 Which is why I felt that I felt I should show my face at her birthday party, even though I would be hated by one of the girls throwing the party… E* deserved that much.

 H* ‘apologised’ for her actions a week later after having been reprimanded by parents.
 However she added in that she hadn’t felt she did anything wrong, and I lost respect for her even more so then.
 I realised that her friendship with C* was also one of trouble, one where C* was in charge and H* was her little follower.
 It was a friendship that caused H* to be blind to the pain she caused me – how could someone not realise that ignoring your so called ‘best friend’ is not only socially unacceptable but also very cruel.